MileHacker Logo

 Iconic Landmarks

 Sooty Tern Colony: This is Bird Island's main attraction, an internationally recognized ornithological wonder.
 During their breeding season, from May to October, millions of Sooty Terns return to nest.
 This creates an awe-inspiring spectacle of sound and movement.
 The sheer density of birds, their constant calls, and the sight of countless eggs and chicks make this one of the largest seabird colonies in the Indian Ocean.
 Visitors walk on designated paths that lead through parts of the colony, supporting incredible close-up views without disturbing the birds.
-The paths are for immersive viewing while protecting fragile nesting grounds.
+The paths are for all-encompassing viewing while protecting fragile nesting grounds.

 North Point Lighthouse & Visitor Information